 This article will look at the timeline for fetal movements and the factors that can affect the sensation.

-A woman may feel the first fetal movements, called the quickening, during the second trimester, between 16 and 22 weeks of pregnancy.
-Women have described these movements as a flutter, swish, or discrete kick.
+A woman may feel the first fetal movements, called the quickening, during the second trimester, between

 A woman may not initially recognize these sensations, because they can feel similar to abdominal muscle contractions or peristalsis — involuntary movements of the esophagus, stomach, and intestines during digestion.

-One period of movement may last for 20–40 minutes, and the fetus may not move during sleep, which typically occurs in 90-minute cycles.
+One period of movement may last for 20–40 minutes, and the fetus may not move during sleep, which typically occurs in

 A variety of factors can affect when fetal movements occur and how keenly the mother can feel them.
 Among these factors are: